jmns01/jmns01/README.md

          <img alt="email" title="email" src="https://custom-icon-badges.demolab.com/badge/-contact%20me-c71610?style=for-the-badge&logo=Gmail&logoColor=white"/></a>
    </p>

-I'm a Computer Engineering finalist at the University of Minho with just a couple of courses left to complete before I embark on a new chapter in my life journey.
+I'm a recent graduate in Computer Engineering from the University of Minho ready to embark on a new chapter in my life journey.
 My passion for technology and cybersecurity has been the driving force behind my education and future ambitions.

-## 🌐 About Me
-- 🎓 Final Year Student in Computer Engineering
-- 📖 Currently pursuing English Proficiency (C2)
-- 🌱 Lifelong Learner

-## 🚀 Current Goals
-- 📚 Completing my Computer Engineering Degree
-- 💻 Building my understanding of the vast field that is Software Development
-- 🛡️ Pursuing Advanced Studies and Professional Qualification in Cybersecurity

-## 💡 Interests
-- 🧑‍💻 Low-Level Programming
-- 🔐 Code Security Analysis
-- 🛡️ Cybersecurity and Ethical Hacking
-- 🤖 Artificial Intelligence and Machine Learning

 ---